-How to Submit a Manuscript to a Publisher: Tips From a Pro
+How to Submit a Manuscript to a Publisher In 5 Simple Steps

 As a publisher, I receive a hell of a lot of manuscript submissions.
 That probably doesn't surprise you.
 What may surprise you is that around 50% of the authors who send their manuscripts to me make simple errors that drastically reduce their chances of being published — which is what led me to write my own book on how to submit a manuscript to publishers!

 My ebook, How to Perfect Your Submission, is a short guide for authors who want to avoid the sort of common mistakes that I see pretty much every day.
 It also offers strategies for making your manuscript as strong as it can be.
 My mission is to ensure that no one who reads the book will have their submission rejected because of something easily fixable.

 To help me further this mission, the nice folks at Reedsy have invited me to share some of the contents of my book with you.
 Here’s my best advice for submitting a manuscript to a publisher, condensed into five essential steps!
 Let’s start at the beginning…

 1. Do your research on agents and publishers